What is Low Country Cuisine?

 Remember that song Kumbaya that many of us learned in camp as a kid?
 It was sung by the Gullah people as part of their spirituality and praise!

 And with music genres of gospel, ragtime, soul, and jazz born out of the slave condition the Gullah people lived, it should be no surprise that out of the need for casting nets for fishing, and clothing for warmth, the art of basket weaving out of seagrass was born.

 For the Gullah people, food was more than nutrition.
-Their one-pot meals, communal table, and use of whatever ingredients they had from land and sea was a way of expressing love and appreciation of family, community, and life.
-Knowing that, it’s no secret where Southern hospitality comes from.
+Their one-pot meals, communal table, and use of whatever ingredients they had from land and sea were a way of expressing love and appreciation of family, community, and life.
+Knowing that it’s no secret where Southern hospitality comes from.

 Which of these Low Country Dishes do you most want to try?
 Let us know in the comments section below!

 Susan Dejanovic is a travel and food writer based in Greenville, South Carolina.
 She enjoys exploring new places and discovering local foods, then writing about them.
 Member: ITWPA